hypertexthero/sg/README.md

 ## Deployment of _site folder via rsync to avoid problem of overwriting existing files on server root

-  rsync -exclude='.DS_Store' -avzhe ssh ~/Sites/sg.dev/ hth@hth.webfactional.com:webapps/simongriffee/
+  rsync -exclude='.DS_Store' -cavzhe ssh ~/Sites/sg.dev/ hth@hth.webfactional.com:webapps/simongriffee/

 …Or use the deploy script (after first making it executable with `chmod +x deploy`):

   . deploy

+See [this](http://nathangrigg.net/2012/04/rsyncing-jekyll/) regarding Jekyll's mangling of timestamps.

 ## Things to do